-This tiny Canadian airport sheltered 7,000 people on 9/11
+Gander: This Canadian airport sheltered 7,000 people on 9/11

 Tuerff and the other thousands of displaced air travelers were welcomed with open arms by the residents of Gander, invited into their homes, clothed, fed and looked after.

-It's this story that's dramatized in "Come From Away" and Tuerff -- who spoke extensively with the writers about his experiences, as well as passing on his video footage -- says his overwhelming takeaway from the experience was "mindblowing compassion."
+It's this story that's dramatized in "Come From Away" and Tuerff -- who spoke extensively with the writers about his experiences, as well as passing on his video footage -- said his overwhelming takeaway from the experience was "mindblowing compassion."

 "People, foreigners from 90 countries, strangers -- and potentially other terrorists -- and they didn't have to let us in.
 But they did."

 The diversion of commercial aircraft to Canada during 9/11 was dubbed Operation Yellow Ribbon.
-Aircraft also ended up in military and civilian airports across Nova Scotia, Newfoundland and British Colombia.
+Aircraft also ended up in military and civilian airports across Nova Scotia, Newfoundland and British Columbia.

-"What was unique [about Gander] was the proportion of the people that live there to the number of temporary refugees that they'd taken in," says Teurff.
+"What was unique [about Gander] was the proportion of the people that live there to the number of temporary refugees that they'd taken in," said Tuerff.

 The population of the town almost doubled over the several days.

-"So from my perspective, it appeared that there wasn't a single person in this town that wasn't helping out," adds Teurff.
+"So from my perspective, it appeared that there wasn't a single person in this town that wasn't helping out," added Tuerff.
 "So that's what makes this particularly area of Central Newfoundland unique."

 Kevin Tuerff, pictured, saw his experiences in Gander dramatized on stage in the hugely successful show "Come From Away."

-Note: This story was originally published in 2019.
-It was updated and republished in 2021.